brandur/sorg/content/drafts/postgres-atomicity.md

 TODO: Where the hell does a transaction start?!
 And how does that call into GetSnapshotData?!

+> It's called by GetTransactionSnapshot(), which is the main entry
+> point. exec_simple_query() sometimes calls it for parse analysis, and
+> there the catalog access snapshot that I mentioned already (to access
+> catalogs).
+>
+> If I had to tell you what the "main" place is that acquires a
+> snapshot, I'd say PortalStart(), which is called from
+> exec_simple_query().

 The meat of beginning a transaction is creating its snapshot, which is performed by [`GetSnapshotData` in